bookingactivities/booking-activities/readme.txt

 == Changelog ==

 = 1.7.18 =
+* Tweak - Add an option to duplicate booking forms
+* Tweak - Reschedule: display events as unavailable if their availability is insufficient
+* Tweak - Calendar editor: Automatically fill the calendar settings if the duplicated calendar is the current one
 * Tweak - Disambiguation in calendar editor's calendar settings dialog
 * Tweak - Highlight "Calendar field settings" button, and "Add new field" button in form editor
 * Tweak - Display user names in user selectbox as a fallback (in backend booking list filter)
 * Tweak - Fallback to WooCommerce user data to display in user selectbox (in backend booking list filter)
+* Tweak - Display WC cart form as block instead of flex with Elementor
+* Fix - Booking numbers not updated on events after changing booking quantity (needed a page reload)
+* Fix - Tooltip disappeared after updating a booking
+* Fix - Couldn't bind the same product to different activities in Calendar field, Action tab
+* Fix - PHP notice Undefined index: picked_events

 = 1.7.17 - 2020/01/29 =
 * Tweak - Add a "All" option in activities and group categories selectboxes in Calendar fields settings